Teivaz/game-ledger/readme.md

    1. `GET` – AL 4.
 Has parameter `id`.
 Returns json object with all fields that have equal or lower access level.
 Unregistered users get response 401.
 Users that share a party also get the field `games`.
 Owner of the account additionally get the field `email`.
    1. `PATCH` – AL 2.
 Requires parameter `id`.
 Contains JSON encoded body with the fragments of the `User` resource.
 If the fragment provides the field `id` it needs to match the URL parameter `id`, otherwise it should fail with error 400.
 Used for modifying the parts of the resource.

-1. `user/activate` is not a resource, just a part of authentication mechanism.
+1. `user/auth` is not a resource but an authentication mechanism

+   1. `POST` – AL 5.
+Accepts JSON encoded body with one mandatory field `email` with string value and one optional field `register` with boolean value.
+If the `register` flag is not present or is is set to false, the user ideintified by the email will be emailed authentication url.
+If the `register` field is set to `true` and there is no registered user with provided email then the registration url will be emailed.
+In other cases error code will return and no emails will be sent.
    1. `GET` – AL 5.
-Requires parameters `token`, and `redirect`.
+Has a required parameter `token`, and optional `redirect` and `register`.
 Upon successfull activation invalidates token, sets authentication cookie and redirects to the url specified in the corresponding field.
+Same process would happen if parameter register is present, only the token will be checked against pending registrations and will let user create the account.

 1. `game`